Zoom at UCLA

 You can host Zoom meetings by adding the Zoom activity to a CCLE site.

-Additional Zoom features can be purchased through Software Central to extend Pro accounts.
+Additional Zoom upgrade features can be purchased through Software Central to extend Pro licenses.